tessia-project/tessia-mesh/README.md

 **tessia-mesh** is an implementation of the [tessia tool](https://gitlab.com/tessia-project/tessia) based on the mesh architecture approach.

 At the moment it is at the stage of active development.

+## Contributing

+If you are interested in contributing to the project, read [How to contribute (development process)](doc/developers/contributing.md).

+All contributors must adhere to [Code of Conduct](CODE_OF_CONDUCT.md).

+See [Governance](GOVERNANCE.md)for description of project roles.

+## Reporting issues

+Feel free to open issues and raise questions in [tessia issue tracker](https://gitlab.com/tessia-project/tessia-mesh/-/issues).
+If you are not comfortable disclosing issue details or it is a security related issue, please send an email to (tessia-private at lists.openmainframeproject.org) instead.

+## Contact

+You can join us on IRC at the `#tessia` channel on [OFTC](http://www.oftc.net) and our mailing list (tessia-user at lists.openmainframeproject.org)

+## License

+Tessia is licensed under the [Apache 2.0 license](LICENSE).